skyportlabs/skyportd/README.md

 2. Install dependencies:
 `npm install`

+3. Configure Skyportd:
+- Get your Panel's access key from the Skyport panel's config.json file and set it as 'remoteKey'.
+Do the same for the other way, set your skyportd access key and configure it on the Panel.

-3. Start the Daemon:
+4. Start the Daemon:
 `node . # or use pm2 to keep it online`

 ## Configuration
 Configuration settings can be adjusted in the `config.json` file.
-This includes Docker socket configurations and the authentication key for API access.
+This includes the authentication key for API access.

 ## Usage
 The daemon runs as a background service, interfacing with the Skyport Panel for operational commands and status updates.
 It is not typically interacted with directly by end-users.